Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Our examples of Hopf monoids

-We can create a vector species $\GP$ of generalized permutahedra by defining $\GP[I]$ to be a real vector space with a basis indexed by generalized permutahedra that live in $\R I$, as in \Cref{def:gp}.
-The relabeling maps in this species are induced by relabeling the basis of $\R I$.
-Given any two generalized permutahedra $P\subseteq\R S$ and $Q\subseteq\R T$ for finite sets $S$ and $T$, their \textbf{product} is given by
+We will now give the Hopf monoid structure for generalized permutahedra, given by Aguiar and Ardila \cite{AguiarArdila}.
+Given a set $I$, let $\mathrm{GP}[I]$ denote the set of all generalized permutahedra that live in $\mathbb{R}^I$.
+This is an infinite set, but up to normal equivalence there is only a finite number of normally equivalent generalized permutahedra.
+This can be seen by the fact that each polytope corresponds to a coarsening of the braid fan, and there are only finitely many coarsened fans.
+We define $\overline{\mathrm{GP}}[I]$ to denote the set of equivalence classes of normally equivalent generalized permutahedra, and $\overline{\mathrm{GP}}$ is a set species \cite{AguiarArdila}.
+We can create a finite dimensional vector species $\nGP$ of generalized permutahedra up to normal equivalence by defining $\nGP[I]$ to be a real vector space with a basis indexed by generalized permutahedra that live in $\mathbb{R}^I$, i.e. the linearization of $\overline{\mathrm{GP}}$.
+The relabeling maps in this species are induced by relabeling the basis of $\mathbb{R}^I$.
+The \Def{Hopf monoid of generalized permutahedra up to normal equivalence} $\nGP$ is the vector species described previously with the following product and coproduct.
+Given any two generalized permutahedra $P\subseteq\R^S$ and $Q\subseteq\R^T$ for finite sets $S$ and $T$, their \Def{product} is given by